jkostelecky/refubium-tlab/README.md

 ```
 This will generate a table either for velocity/scalar/ibm variables, depending on the netcdf file provided.

-Third, merge the all pdf-files with:
+Third, merge all pdf-files with:
 ```shell
 pdfunite a.pdf b.pdf merge.pdf
 ```